 To practice law in the U.S., you must graduate from law school and pass the bar exam.
 Graduate education is also typically necessary for advancement within government and international relations.
 For advanced positions in government agencies, a professional master’s degree is the most common credential.
 Many universities offer graduate degrees in public policy (M.P.P.) or public administration (M.P.A), or a master’s level degree in government, political science, or international relations.
 Depending on the job role or function, other degrees might be required or preferred, including law, business, engineering, or a doctoral degree.

 Harvard College encourages undergraduates to take time during the Winterbreak to refresh and recharge.
-OCS is one of numerous Harvard centers and departments that offer some limited programming during the Winterbreak and Wintersession periods.
+MCS is one of numerous Harvard centers and departments that offer some limited programming during the Winterbreak and Wintersession periods.

 Undergraduate students who wish to …